 - As a round up, if nobody brought it up in the class discussion, tell your class that whole body transplants (for monkeys) already happened in the 1970s:

-Robert J. White (born 1925) is an American surgeon, best known for his head transplants on monkeys.
+Robert J. White (1926–2010) was an American surgeon, best known for his head transplants on monkeys.